-The RSX-llM disk drivers support the disks summarized in Table 5-1.
+The RSX-11M disk drivers support the disks summarized in Table 5-1.
 Subsequent sections describe these devices in greater detail.

 All of the disks described in this chapter are accessed in essentially the same manner.
-Up to eight disks of each type (except RX01, RX02, RL01, and RL02) may be connected to their respective controllers.
-Disks and other file-structured media under RSX-11M are divided logically into a series of 256-word blocks.
+Up to eight disks of each type (except RX01, RX02, RX50, RD51, RC25, RL01, RL02, RA60, RA80, or RA81) may be connected to their respective controllers.
+Disks and other file-structured media are divided logically into series of 256-word blocks.